superbuggy/state-populations-visualized/README.md

 ### Back End

-I exported the provided spreadsheet as a `.csv`, cleaned the trailing columns, imported it into my server-side app using the npm module `csvtojson`, and then served the resulting JSON to be consumed by the front-end application.
+I exported the provided spreadsheet as a `.csv`, cleaned the trailing columns, imported it into my `express`-powered server-side app using the npm module `csvtojson`, and then served the resulting JSON to be consumed by the front-end code in `client.js`.

+Static assets are served by the `express` app as well.

 ## Sources